Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

-However you look at, these are great all-around dirt bikes.
+However you look at it, these are great all-around dirt bikes.
 They are not motocross dirt bikes nor enduro racing dirt bikes; they are trail bikes that are designed to be both easy and fun to ride.
-Some use these as a big pit bike, and some use these to learn on.
+Some use these as a big pit bike, and some use these to learn.

 Whatever your plan is, we’ll talk about the motor output and power delivery, as well as the handling speed, weight, etc.

 Who Should Buy?

 For starters, this is hot a high-performance dirt bike.
 For a 125cc dirt bike, it does have a good midrange and low-end torque, but if you’re thinking that since this is going to pull like a two-stroke 125cc, I’ve got bad news for you.

 These are designed to be (almost) the opposite of a standard 125 MX dirt bike.
 Instead, these bikes focus on the trail, woods, and poker-run types of riding.
 Here are a few reasons to (and not to) buy this 125 Honda: